isomerpages/moe-swisscottagesec/_swiss-experience/Distinctive Programmes/Thoughtful Leadership Programme.md

 <p style="text-align: justify;">The school’s Learning for Life Programme in the Thoughtful Leadership Programme (TLP) which is driven by the Centre for Thoughtful Leadership (CTL).</p>

+<p style="text-align: justify;">The Swiss Thoughtful Leadership Programme (TLP) is the school Learning for Life Programme (LLP).
+It consists of three sub-programmes, namely, (i) Glocal Perspectives Programme, (ii) Values-In-Action Programme and (iii) Student Leadership Programme.
+The TLP drives the development of Thoughtful Leadership qualities in students where the taught curriculum across the three sub-programmes (Awareness) culminates in the VIA efforts (Action) of the students.
+The VIA projects serve as platforms for students to exercise their leadership qualities to plan and offer care to the beneficiaries.
+Through the process, students are developed in both competencies and a spirit of youth volunteerism (Advocacy).</p>

 ![](/images/Swiss%20Experience/Distinctive%20Programmes/TLP_Figure1.jpg)